mosquitogames/1819rulebook/actions_war.md

 <!-- *Declare War to corner your opponents and drain their resources.* -->

 Spend 7 tokens of any colour from your Storehouse to declare War on **one** player in the opponent faction.
-After the Treaty of London, the cost of War drops to 4 tokens.
+After the Anglo-Dutch Treaty, the cost of War drops to 4 tokens.

 **War counts as 2 Actions.** It occurs in 4 stages: